erikvw/sarscov2x/README.rst

     conda create -n edc python=3.8

-That created an environment named "edc" with python 3.8.
+Your new python env is named "edc" and runs python 3.8.

 Next, activate your new environment::